s2t2/sbsim/docs/index.md

-# Welcome to the Smart Control Project Documentation
+# Smart Control Project Documentation

-This site provides documentation for the Smart Control project, generated automatically from docstrings.

-Navigate using the menu on the left.
-Check out the [API Reference](api.md).
+The Smart Control project is a reinforcement learning (RL) environment designed for controlling building HVAC (Heating, Ventilation, and Air Conditioning) systems to optimize energy efficiency, cost, and occupant comfort.